adrianosela/python-101/lesson-3/README.md

 Your task is to find the mean, and standard deviation of the temperature of the sun for the month of January of last year.

-> If you don't know what mean and standard deviation are, go read about them
+> If you don't know what mean and standard deviation are, go read about them - no this is not a typo

 Note that you will need to use the `math.sqrt()` function to calculate a square root in this exercise.
 The `math` module has already been imported for you in the exercise file.
 If usage of `math.sqrt()` is not clear, consult the Internet.